Snagnar/CompetitiveReconstructionNetworks/README.md

 ```bash
 python train.py --mode train --training-steps 20000 --model crn --dataset MVTec --dataset-path=datasets/mvtec/cable --seed 41020
 ```
+The maximum obtained roc auc value is shown in the command line in the progress bar.
+It is also logged in a directory called `logged_metrics`.
+There a new subdirectory `version_n` is created with `n` being the largest number in the directory for the newest run being logged there.
+This subdirectory contains a metrics.csv, which contains the `metrics/max_roc_auc` when it was logged (this value is not logged in rows before it was first logged, the last row of the csv file contains the final max roc auc score).
 To reproduce Table 1 of the paper substitute the dataset path to test the 15 different categories of the MVTec dataset.
 You can log metrics to `Weights & Biases` by adding the `--wandb` flag.
 However you need a W&B account and an API key for this.
 In our setup, average run time for a MVTec category was about 3.5 hours.

 To evaluate CRN on the annotated Panorama images and reproduce Table 2, use the following command:
 ```bash
 python train.py --mode train --training-steps 20000 --dataset Panorama --dataset-path datasets/panorama --model crn --seed 41020
 ```
+The maximum obtained roc auc value is shown in the command line in the progress bar.
+It is also logged in a directory called `logged_metrics`.
+There a new subdirectory `version_n` is created with `n` being the largest number in the directory for the newest run being logged there.
+This subdirectory contains a metrics.csv, which contains the `metrics/max_roc_auc` when it was logged (this value is not logged in rows before it was first logged, the last row of the csv file contains the final max roc auc score).
 This repository also contains the code for the DAGAN [1] model, so in order to reproduce the results for the DAGAN model in the same table, simply use the `--model dagan` option.
 In our setup, average run time for the panorama dataset was about 2 hours 20 minutes.